- Campus Offices

 - Report on the inclusion of gender and minority study subjects (using the gender and minority inclusion table as provided in the PHS 2590)

-- Where appropriate, indicate whether children were involved in the study or how the study was relevant for conditions affecting children (see “Public Policy Requirements and Objectives—Requirements for Inclusiveness in Research Design—Inclusion of Children as Subjects in Clinical Research” and the PHS 398)
+- Where appropriate, indicate whether children were involved in the study or how the study was relevant for conditions affecting children.
+(PHS 398)

 - Describe any data, research materials (such as cell lines, DNA probes, animal models), protocols, software, or other information resulting from the research that is available to be shared with other investigators and how it may be accessed.